maticha84/oc_p9_repository/README.md

 - Create a new account
 - Log in with an existing account.

-_*In this project, no request was made to handle password reset or change.
+_*In this project, no request was made to handle password reset.
 This feature is not implemented at this time.*_

 ___